compserv/hknweb/README.md

 $ make install
 ```

-In summary, the setup looks like:
+In summary, for x86_64 computers, the setup looks like:
 ```sh
 $ vagrant up                    # boot up the vm
 $ vagrant ssh                   # enter into our vm